nhsx/skunkworks-bed-allocation/README.md

 #### 2. Using your own data

-If you'd like to use your own data, please get in touch with us for support: ai-skunkworks@nhsx.nhs.uk
+If you'd like to use your own data, please get in touch with us for support: england.aiskunkworks@nhs.net.

 ### Launching the user interface